mk200789/swift-sandbox/README.md

 # swift-sandbox

-This repository contains Swift examples and iOS applications.
+This repository contains Swift examples and iOS applications using Xcode 6.1.